DDataAcumen/Covid19_EDA-Analysis-and-Predictions/README.md

 Majour use of Pandas, Numpy, Matplotlib, Geopandas and Scikit Learn.

 # Predicted Outputs
-Predicted Outputs for the corresponding Test set are exported to dot csv file by the name Submission.
+Predicted Outputs for the corresponding Test set are exported to dot csv file by the name Submission_Covid19.
 This file is also Part of the current repository.